iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > Covid 19b is almost gone.<br> :date: __2021-01-31 02:51:04__

 > Really do appreciate this app.
 I'm high risk and so is my husband, staying on top of where this virus is and if we may have been in contact with it puts my mind at ease.<br> :date: __2021-01-26 20:14:09__

-> Started updating after reinstall.
-Turned on power management exception.
-Seems to be working again.
-Developer responds quickly.
-Edit: Hasn't checked exposure since 1/4/21.
-Seems stuck.
-Checked google exposure over past 14 days.
-Contained no data.
-Wish there was a way to force a check/notification update.
-Reinstalled.
-Still not updating Original: Low battery consumption.
-Exceptional privacy.
-No location tracking.
-Low data use.
-Not invasive.<br> :date: __2021-01-26 17:00:11__